microsoft/sample-app-aoai-chatGPT/README.md

 ### Deploy from your local machine

 #### Local Setup: Basic Chat Experience
-1. Update the environment variables listed in `app.py` as described in the [Environment variables](#environment-variables) section.
+1. Copy `.env.sample` to a new file called `.env` and configure the settings as described in the [Environment variables](#environment-variables) section.

     These variables are required:
     - `AZURE_OPENAI_RESOURCE`